milanimcgraw/Deep-Learning-2024-NeuroMatch-Academy/README.md

 # Deep Learning 2024 NMA
 This repo contains material from the Deep Learning 2024 course by NeuroMatch Academy.
 Each module is listed below.
-Python notebooks are provided for each project completed, followed by a walkthrough of the code, created by me.
-Code is modified from the Deep Learning 2024 student portal, specific credits are included in each notebook.
+Python notebooks are provided for each project completed, followed by a walkthrough of the code.
+Code is modified from sources which are specified and acknowledged in each notebook.

 ### ⚙️ Basics
 - Basics and Pytorch